Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 Veneers or whitening

-If you goal is to just whiten the teeth, then cosmetic whitening treatments are more convenient and cost effective.
+If your goal is to just whiten the teeth, then cosmetic whitening treatments are more convenient and cost-effective.

 That said veneers do not stain unless damage and last for a long time which can be an advantage.

 Veneers often require shaping and preparation of the teeth to achieve results, doing away with perfectly healthy enamel.

 Consult with a dentist to find what treatment is best for you.

 Veneers and crowns are two different types of solutions which in some respects achieve the same things, but there are subtle differences in each that makes one of these treatments more suitable than the other in many cases.

 You should speak to your dentist for their professional opinion based on your individual circumstances.

 However to guide you in the meantime, if you have cracked or severely damaged a tooth, then it is likely that a crown or cap as it is known is likely to be the best solution.